A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 Comparable to: 5' x 10' self-storage unit or 10' rental truck

 PODS’ 8-foot container is the smallest one available.
 It will store items from a space up to 500 square feet.
+Have a student moving home from the dorms for the summer?
+This is your container.
+Need to tuck away some knick-knacks and extras post-downsize but pre-donation?
+Perfect.

 • Container dimensions: 8' x 7' x 8'

-• Practical for college students, apartment residents, or people looking to downsize.
+• Practical for college students, apartment residents, or people looking to downsize

 Here’s an example of what typical household items fit into a PODS 8-foot container: